 Overview

-I work on topics in tech policy and social policy.
+I primarily work on topics in tech policy and social policy.
 Right now I’m especially interested in AI regulation, biases embedded in legal institutions, and the future of work.
 I use tools from behavioral economics and machine learning.
 My approach allows me to develop the basic science of decision-making while yielding policy insights.
 Here’s what I’ve found so far:

 Here are some questions I’m thinking about: